oracle/node-oracledb/doc/api.md

 ##### <a name="sodaoperationclass"></a> 10.2.4.1 SodaOperation Class

-You can chain together SodaOperation methods, to specify read or write operations against a collection.
+You can chain together SodaOperation methods to specify read or write operations against a collection.

 Non-terminal SodaOperation methods return the same object on which